thebytesquad/thesquad/README.md

 <p>The Byte Squad will not be liable for any damages arising from the use or inability to use the website or from any content posted on the site.</p>

 <h3>7.
 Refund Policy</h3>
-<p>We offer refunds for purchases made through our website within 24 hours of the transaction.
+<p>We offer refunds for purchases made through our website or discord server within 24 hours of the transaction.
 To request a refund, please contact our support team with your purchase details.</p>

 <h3>8.
 Changes to Terms</h3>
 <p>We reserve the right to revise these terms and conditions at any time.
 Users are encouraged to review the terms periodically to stay informed of updates.</p>